Asymmetric Feedback Learning in Online Convex Games: Convergence Results for Strongly Monotone Games

+Although the dynamics of the two agent types are interconnected, we can bound the influence of one agent type on the other by leveraging the properties established in Lemma~\ref{lemma:func:property}.
+Next, we combine the dynamics of all agents to analyze the behavior at the group level, i.e., the convergence toward the Nash equilibrium.
+By applying the strong monotonicity condition, we characterize the evolution of the Nash equilibrium error, quantified by $\left\|x_t - x^*\right\|^2$.
+Finally, we prove convergence using induction. $ \blacksquare $

 Theorem~\ref{theorem:NE} shows that Algorithm~\ref{alg:algorithm_asym} achieves the last-iterate Nash equilibrium convergence for strongly monotone games with diminishing smoothing parameters $\delta_t$ and diminishing step sizes $\eta_{f,t}$ and $\eta_{z,t}$.
 Note that the design of diminishing parameters does not require the information of the total number of episodes $T$.
-Moreover, Nash equilibrium convergence implies no-regret learning for each agent since the strongly monotone game is a special case of convex games.
+Moreover, under Assumption~\ref{assump:L0}, Nash equilibrium convergence implies sub-linear regret for each agent since the regret is upper bounded by the sum of differences between their actions and Nash equilibrium.

-Propositions \ref{proposition:pure:FO} and \ref{proposition:pure:ZO} show that the pure first-order and zeroth-order methods achieve the convergence rates $\mathcal{O}\Big( N T^{-1} \Big)$ and $\mathcal{O}\Big( N^{4/3} T^{-1/3} \Big)$, respectively.
-We observe that the convergence rate of Algorithm~\ref{alg:algorithm_asym} is between the pure first-order and zeroth-order methods.
-Moreover, in the case that $N_z = 0$, i.e., all agents use the first-order gradient-descent update, the term $N_z^{2/3} N^{2/3} T^{-1/3}$ disappears and the convergence rate in \eqref{eq:NE:convergence:asym} is equivalent to that of the pure first-order method.
-In the other extreme case that $N_z=N$, i.e., all agents have only access to zeroth-order oracles, the term $(N-N_z)T^{-1}$ equals $0$ and the result in \eqref{eq:NE:convergence:asym} is equivalent to that of the pure zeroth-order method.
+When $N_z = 0$, meaning that all agents use the first-order gradient-descent update, the convergence rate $O (N T^{-1})$ matches the result of learning in strongly monotone games with stochastic gradient information \cite{jordan2024adaptive}.
+In the other extreme case $N_z=N$, i.e., all agents have only access to zeroth-order oracles, the term $(N-N_z) T^{-1}$ disappears and the convergence rate $O(N^{4/3} T^{-1/3})$ matches the result of zeroth-order learning in games \cite{bravo2018bandit}.
+We observe that the convergence rate of Algorithm~\ref{alg:algorithm_asym} lies between those of first- and zeroth-order methods.
+It is worth noting that the convergence rate of $O(T^{-1/3})$ for zeroth-order optimization in games is suboptimal, as indicated in \cite{lin2021doubly}.
+Therefore, there is potential to improve the convergence rate in \eqref{eq:NE:convergence:asym}.
+However, achieving this in the asymmetric setting is challenging, and we leave it for future work.